slateci/slateci.github.io/_posts/2021-06-14-chameleon-stitched-clusters.md

 1. First, login to one of the Chameleon portals.
 1. Click the "Reservations" tab on the left side, and select the "Leases" menu underneath it.
 1. Click "Create Lease", and configure a lease for as much time as you need.
 1. In the lease-creation box, switch to the "Hosts" tab, and check the "Reserve Hosts" box.
-Additionally, set the minimum and maximum number of hosts to 1.
-As far as node type goes, anything that can run CentOS 7 is acceptable.
+1. Set the minimum and maximum number of hosts to 1.
+1. Set the node type property to `compute_haswell` or `compute_skylake`.
 1. Click through the remainder of the lease creation wizard, until a reservation is created.
 1. Next, navigate to the "Instances" page under the "Compute" menu on the left-hand side.
 1. Then, on the right side of the page, click the "Launch Instance" button.
 1. Under the "Details" tab, give this instance a name (we like `slate-instance`).
 Additionally, select the reservation that was previously created.
 1. Under the "Source" tab, select "Image" under the "Select Boot Source" drop-down menu.
 Then, select the `CC-CentOS7` image.
-1. Under the "Network" tab, make sure that the only network that is selected is our new network.
+1. Under the "Networks" tab, make sure that the only network that is selected is our new network.
 1. Under the "Key Pair" tab, make sure you have configured the correct SSH keys.
 This is explained in more detail in [this documentation](https://chameleoncloud.readthedocs.io/en/latest/getting-started/index.html#getting-started).
 1. Click the "Launch Instance" button, and wait for the instance to spin up.
 This may take 5 to 10 minutes.
 1. Repeat these steps for the other site.